-Claim: Disney is giving away free tickets to Disneyland to Facebook users.
+Claim: Disney is giving away free theme park tickets to Facebook users.

 Celebrating a whopping $2 Billion profit in 2011, Disneyland has decided to giveaway free tickets to facebook users!